 Durability

-While neither ceramic cookware nor non-stick cookware is built to last as long as, say, a stainless steel or enameled cast iron pan, non stick definitely surpasses ceramic in terms of durability.
-A properly cared-for non stick pan can last considerably longer than a ceramic pan—even a really well-made ceramic pan.
+While neither ceramic cookware nor non-stick cookware is built to last as long as, say, a stainless steel or enameled cast iron pan, non stick has an edge on ceramic in terms of durability.
+The coating on a properly cared-for non stick pan can last considerably longer than a ceramic pan, but both can still be used after the coating has worn out (just without their trademark non-stickiness).

-Ceramic’s main advantage over non stick is that while not all non stick cookware is PFOA-free (like if it was made prior to 2014, or in a country without an active ban on PFOA), all ceramic cookware is free of any and all PFAS.
+Ceramic’s main advantage over non stick is that while not all non stick cookware is PFOA-free (like if it was made prior to 2014, or recently in a country without an active ban on PFOA), all ceramic cookware is made without PFAS.

 Maintenance and Care